p-zany/nixos-cursor-server/README.md

 ```

 ### `installPath`
-The installation path for Cursor server is configurable and the default can differ for alternative builds (e.g. oss and insider), so this option allows you to configure which installation path should be monitered and automatically fixed.
+The installation path for Windsurf server is configurable and the default can differ for alternative builds (e.g. oss and insider), so this option allows you to configure which installation path should be monitered and automatically fixed.

 ```nix
 {